jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 The goal of this series of posts is to provide a friendly but rigorous guide to some of the key ideas underlying Karl Friston’s Free Energy Principle (henceforth: FEP).
 I will provide as much background as possible, and sprinkle in the intuition-pumps I find most helpful.
 I want this to be a technical guide, so we won’t shy away from any math[^1].
 Your reward for making it to the end will be a deep understanding of the core pieces of the Free Energy principle, the ability to explain it to an interested friend in plain english, and the ability to implement a simulation of Active Inference under the Free Energy Principle in Python!
 But before we get to the Python, we need to lay the groundwork...

-## Covered in this post:
+## By the end of this post you will understand:

 - Bayesian inference
-- Phenotype as set of viable states
+- 'Phenotype' as a set of viable states
 - Entropy and expected surprise
 - Kullback-Liebler Divergence
 - Recognition- and Generative-densities
-- Derivation of 'free energy' term
+- The derivation of the 'free energy' term

 ## Introduction

 Karl Friston’s Free Energy Principle has fascinated and baffled me since I first heard about it in a SlateStarCodex blog post[^2].
 Ever since, I’ve spent a good chunk of my spare time trying to understand the ideas and context that underpin the theory.
 Friston’s work is notoriously difficult to understand, something which Friston himself (and definitely the people who read his work) acknowledge with a wry shrug[^3].
 This comes down to a few things:

-- the maths itself is fairly daunting (although - I hope to show - not impenetrable, and well worth understanding), and Friston’s notation can be opaque until you get used to it.
+- the maths itself is fairly daunting and Friston’s notation can be opaque until you get used to it.
+But, I'll show you in this article that it's not impenetrable and is well worth understanding!
 - the fields that Friston draws on to derive the FEP are diverse and any given person is unlikely to have studied them all[^4].
 I happen to think this is what's most exciting about the FEP, because it provides an excuse to learn more about:
   - Statistical Mechanics, especially non-equilibrium stat-mech
   - Reinforcement Learning
   - Neuroscience and Predictive Coding
   - Dynamic systems and (stochastic) differential equations
   - Information theory
-  - Variational methods
+  - Variational inference methods
   - Path-integral formulations and the Principle of Least Action
   - Embodied cognition
   - Bayesian inference, action under uncertainty
   - Clinical psychiatry and computational corelates of pyschopathology

+For this post, don't worry about that list, as I'll introduce concepts as we need them!

 To begin, let’s look at some motivating ideas, which we’ll keep coming back to, with more and more formalism to back them up.

 ## You: a thing in the world

-You are a thing[^5] and you live in a world which you do not fully understand (or at-least, it should feel that way, if you're paying any attention).
+**You are a thing** (fully enlightened Buddhists with no sense-of-self don't @me yet please, it's just a starting point) and you live in a world which you do not fully understand (or at-least, it should feel that way, if you're paying any attention to how crazy things are right now).

 You get a constant stream of new information through your senses, and your brain somehow needs to use this information-deluge to do things like make exceptional scrambled eggs, renew your driver's licence, floss your teeth, and other crucial survival-skills.

+### Eye on the (causal) prize

 **Our first big insight into the FEP is that if you want to keep doing the survival thing, you should care not about the sense data itself, but about the stuff out there that causes it.** The sense data is just receptors firing more or less often.
 What matters is that you have receptors that reliably fire in a pattern that tells you useful things like: